dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

 # Recommendations
 1. Increasing the number of testing sites to better inform residents of air quality is a viable short term goal.
-2. Using the data provided by the sites to track increases in pollutants would help environmetnalists spot and rectify pollution problems
+2. Using the data provided by the sites to track increases in pollutants would help environmetnalists spot and rectify pollution problems quickly.